-After we schelpped our snorkel gear to Australia and Tahiti and dealt with giant, heavy bags, every trip since then we’ve rented snorkeling equipment when we travel.
+After we schlepped our snorkel gear to Australia and Tahiti and dealt with giant, heavy bags, every trip since then we’ve rented snorkeling equipment when we travel.
 We’ve found that renting is better than traveling with our snorkel gear.

 If you’re vacationing in Oahu, here are 5 reasons why you should rent snorkel gear in Oahu vs. bringing it from home.

-1. Save the environment
+1. Save the Environment

 Time you could spend on the couch watching tv or online reading fascinating blogs like Traveling Well For Less.
 (Shameless promotion I know but someone had to do it.)

-2. Be a hobo
+2. Be a Hobo aka Travel Light

-a. you can travel with fewer bags or even smaller bags, like a carry on
+Renting gear instead of schlepping it from home means you can travel with fewer bags or even smaller bags, like a carry on.

-It is cheap to rent snorkel gear in Oahu.
 You can rent a complete set of snorkeling gear for $9 – $12 a day or up to $36/week.

 Sure you can buy snorkel gear from Costco for $50.
 Of course, you’ll be paying $14 more, but go back and read reasons 1, 2, and 3 and you’ll see it’s cheaper to rent.

-One quick call and four sets of snorkel gear were delivered promptly and for free to the rental home at 8pm.
+One quick call and four sets of snorkel gear were delivered promptly and for free to the rental home at 8 pm.

 Book your Oahu tours and excursions